Onyx-Protocol/Onyx/docs/protocol/specifications/txgraph-draft.md

         predicate: Predicate
         destination: AbstractEntry
         ext

     Rules:
-    1. Verify that `predicate` is the same as `spent_output.control_predicate`.
+    1. Verify that `predicate.program` equals `spent_output.control_program`.
     2. Validate that `predicate` is present in tx and valid.
-    3. `spent_output` must be present in tx and UTXO set (NB: it is not validated, as it was already validated in the transaction that added it to the UTXO).
+    3. `spent_output` must be present in tx and UTXO set
+        NB: it is not validated, as it was already validated in the transaction that added it to the UTXO.
     4. Remove `spent_output` from UTXO set.

 Issuance: